All third level colleges moved to Level 3, most tuition moved online

 Minister fOr Higher education @SimonHarrisTD announces al third level colleges will now be placed on level 3. pic.twitter.com/xPxxL0Ahpe— harrymcgee (@harrymcgee) September 25, 2020

+“You do not have to look too far from these shores to the UK in this regard, and also to the US and other European countries,” Mr Harris said.

+He said the Level 3 status meant that for the next few weeks, higher level colleges would provide their education largely online, although there would be scope for libraries and laboratories to remain open.

-Mr Harris said “we are asking w regime to show common sense.
-If you don’t have to trek across the country to attend a lecture, you should not have to.
+“We are asking people to show common sense.
+If you don’t have to trek across the country to attend a lecture, you should not have to,” he said.

-The Minister said the country was on a knife edge.
-“The next two to three weeks is critical.”

 In a statement detailing the new measures the Irish Universities Association said for the next few weeks the restrictions that apply to third level institutions in Dublin would apply to all colleges.